apryor6/apryor6.github.io/_posts/2017-9-24-stockstreamer.md

 	return (xs, ys, max_ys, unique_names)
 ~~~

 Now we will build the `Bokeh` glyphs, capturing each into a list so that we can reach in later and update their data properties.
-The one goofy thing about this is that the `hbar` glyphs take scalar values as inputs, which are immutable and thus cannot be updated.
+The one goofy thing about this is that the `hbar` glyphs take scalar values as inputs, which are immutable and cannot be updated the same way as the line and circle.
 My solution was just to create a `ColumnDataSource` with only one row and to pass it in.
-There is probably a better solution, but this works for now.
 ~~~ python
 # Create the various glyph
 xs, ys, max_ys, unique_names = get_data()